-More and more objects in our day life are controlled by computers: phones, aircrafts, cars, buildings, manufacturing machines, musical instruments, etc. In these so-called cyber-physical systems, computers interact directly with the physical world through sensors and actuators.
-Those systems are becoming key infrastructures of our society and are at the heart of revolutionary changes in our daily lives and economy.
+Increasing numbers of objects in our day life are controlled by computers: phones, aircraft, cars, buildings, manufacturing machines, musical instruments, etc. In these so-called cyber-physical systems, computers interact directly with the physical world through sensors and actuators.
+Those systems are becoming the key infrastructure and backbone of our society and are at the heart of revolutionary changes in our daily lives and economy.

-The sophistication and complexity of CPSs keeps increasing, since they must realize more and more functions with limited resources, which makes them more and more difficult to build and manage.
-In particular, the cyber (software) part of these systems is growing very fast and has become a key part in CPS, which rely more and more on software for their operation.
+The sophistication and complexity of CPSs keeps increasing, since they must realize more functions with limited resources, which makes them increasingly difficult to build and manage.
+In particular, the cyber (software) part of these systems is growing rapidly, and has become a key part in CPS, as they are the basis of operation for these systems.

-For instance, the avionics industry has experienced exponential growth in software size, with the number of software lines of code in commercial aircrafts roughly doubling every four years1.
-This leads to rework cost due to late design errors discovery reaching up to 70% of the software system cost.
+For instance, the avionics industry has experienced exponential growth in software size, with the number of software lines of code in commercial aircraft roughly doubling every four years.
+These constant changes leads to the cost of rework due to the late discovery of design errors, reaching up to 70% of the cost of the software system itself.
 Therefore, the software aspects of CPS induce major challenges in their development.